uber-web/probe.gl/docs/articles/about-benchmarking.md

 ## Structure of a Benchmark Suite

 Instantiate the `Bench` class to create a benchmark suite. use `bench.group` to group bench cases and add headers.
-Use `bench.add` to register indivual benchmarks.
+Use `bench.add` to register individual benchmarks.